Seeking Excellence Together: 10 steps to building a winning team

 • The person would then be responsible for making the decision.
 Train your people not to be afraid to make mistakes, as mistakes are always possible when one is bold.
 The key is to acknowledge mistakes and learn from them.

-On-going process improvement
+10. on-going process improvement

 • Don’t accept assumptions and best practices – if there’s a better way of doing things – find it.
 Any member of the team should be encouraged to offer suggestions on process improvement.